grafana/detect-angular-dashboards/README.md

 Configuration changes slightly depending on your version of Grafana.

-We recommend using Grafana >= 10.1.0, otherwise Angular private plugins (that are not in Grafana's catalog) will be ignored.
+We recommend using Grafana >= 10.1.0, otherwise Angular private plugins (that are not in Grafana's catalog) won't be detected.

 ### Grafana >= 10.1.0